Nordhorn: History

 In Napoleonic times, Nordhorn became a center for smuggling due to the continental blockade.
-After the Congress of Vienna (1814–1815), the town’s trade with the west declined due to new customs borders and the silting up of the Vechte.
+After the Congress of Vienna (1814–1815), the town's trade with the west declined due to new customs borders and the silting up of the Vechte.
 Many residents turned to small-scale farming or emigrated, while home weaving offered modest income.

 In 1839, the textile era began when Willem Stroink from Enschede founded the first mechanized weaving mill.
 Subsequent mills followed in 1851 and 1864, revitalizing the economy.
-Mayor Ernst Firnhaber (1843–1872), a pharmacist and chemist, also established Germany’s first quinine plant in Nordhorn, processing over 16 tons of cinchona in 1843.
+Mayor Ernst Firnhaber (1843–1872), a pharmacist and chemist, also established Germany's first quinine plant in Nordhorn, processing over 16 tons of cinchona in 1843.

 Between 1872 and 1897, more textile firms were founded—some of which still operated into the 21st century.
 The 1890s saw the expansion of canal and rail networks.
 Canals such as the Ems-Vechte and Nordhorn-Almelo connected the town to Dutch waterways, while the Bentheim Railway (since 1896) linked it to the broader rail network.
 Around 1,500 workers were employed in the textile industry.

 The economic boom attracted migrants during the Great Depression, and by 1939, Nordhorn's population had reached 23,457.
-The town’s dynamic growth earned it the nickname Klein Amerika ("Little America").
+The town's dynamic growth earned it the nickname Klein Amerika ("Little America").

-During World War II, Nordhorn’s small Jewish community was destroyed, and the synagogue on Synagogenstraße was razed.
+During World War II, Nordhorn's small Jewish community was destroyed, and the synagogue on Synagogenstraße was razed.
 Resistance figures such as Adolf Pazdera and Ferdinand Kobitzki were murdered in concentration camps.
-German troops used Nordhorn’s historic trade routes for military advancement into the Netherlands.
+German troops used Nordhorn's historic trade routes for military advancement into the Netherlands.

+On 2 April 1945, Easter Monday, British troops of the XXXth Corps occupied Nordhorn, which had not been seriously defended.

 Post-war, approximately 10,000 displaced people from eastern Germany resettled in Nordhorn, pushing the population beyond 40,000.
 A new district, "die Blanke", was built to accommodate 13,000 of them.

 Private and public housing initiatives earned Nordhorn the nickname "the town of the privately owned home."
 The town also modernized its administration, constructing new municipal and district buildings.
-The post-war years saw the development of the region's first indoor swimming pool, new schools, sports halls, and cultural venues, transforming Nordhorn’s urban landscape.
+The post-war years saw the development of the region's first indoor swimming pool, new schools, sports halls, and cultural venues, transforming Nordhorn's urban landscape.